Stinging Nettle for Hair Loss: Does It Work?

 Traction alopecia occurs as the hair is subjected to increased tension over long durations.
 Traction alopecia is most prevalent among the African-American population due to distinct hairstyles including tight braids.

-Read more: 8 Tested Ways How To Regrow Hair Naturally For Black Men?
+Read more: How To Regrow Hair Naturally?

 Trichotillomania